nklein/cl-reactive/README.md

 assigned.
 The `SIG-MAX` signal will be updated when it is used to create the `LIST`.
 The `SIG-MIN` signal will not be updated until the `WITH-SIGNAL-UPDATES-DEFERRED` section ends.

+## Composing Signals

+The fundamental signal operations above can be composed in a variety of ways to make more powerful signal constructs.
+This section describes the functions `CL-REACTIVE` provides for composing signals.

+### Counting Signal Updates

+The `SIGNAL-COUNT` function creates a signal function that returns the number of times the signal SIG has been updated.

+    (defun signal-count (sig &key documentation) ...)

+So, for example, to count the number of updates to `SIG-X` in a given section of code, one might do:

+    (with-signal-values ((count-x (signal-count sig-x)))
+      ... whatever code one wants here ... count-x)

+Note: This count actually reflects the number of times that a signal function dependent on SIG is updated so if SIG is updated multiple times within a single WITH-SIGNAL-UPDATES-DEFERRED section, this count would likely not reflect all of those updates.